jymao/BulletWaves/README.md

 [Play it here!](https://jymao.github.io/BulletWaves/)

 Bullet Waves is a bullet-hell style game.
-There are two modes: normal is for defeating the boss, and endless is for surviving as long as possible.
+There are two modes: normal is for defeating the bosses in order, and endless is for surviving as long as possible against a boss.

+#### Update 6/12/17

+* New boss: Golden Golem
+* Fixed pausing
+* Oculus now spawns minions every 4th attack instead of randomly

 #### Update 5/6/17